NMurdaugh/SpeachGrove/README.md

 - Allow user to download products
 - Provide built-in sharing
 - Integrate OpenAI's moderation suite to ensure safe and appropriate use of app
+- Greet user upon login with a personalized message that references their last use case, ie: "Welcome back, Alex, did your dad enjoy his birthday greeting?"
 - Test and add more speech writers
 - Allow past prompts to be used to generate new ones
 - Provide automatic wav splicing for extending a prior speech